Tech & Society Week

 March 23 – 29, 2026 is our annual Tech & Society Week—a cross-campus event series exploring the evolving impact of digital technology on our world.
 From expert-driven panels to unique showcases of student work, there is something here for you.

-Program details for 2026 are being added below.
+Program details for 2026 are below.
 You can also sign up for our newsletter , subscribe to our calendar , and follow us on Instagram and LinkedIn for more updates.

 MONDAY – March 23